 - Replace the filter once every 6 months

-Marvel at the specifications of our EWF01 compatible filters.
+Marvel at the specifications of our EWF01 compatible filter.

 NSF/ANSI Standard 42